2015 Paris Terror Attacks Fast Facts

 -- Investigators believe he may be the driver of a black Renault Clio that dropped off three suicide bombers near the Stade de France the night of November 13.

--- Sentenced in April 2018 for 20 years for a shootout with Belgian police before he was arrested.
+-- Sentenced in April 2018 to 20 years for a shootout with Belgian police before he was arrested.

 -- In custody.
 Captured March 18, 2016, following a gunbattle with authorities in Belgium.